andrew/ultimate-awesome/README.md

 - [awesome-quant-cn](https://github.com/rchardzhu/awesome-quant-cn) - Awesome quant中文版.
 - [awesome-documentation](https://github.com/vipulgupta2048/awesome-documentation) - A curated list of awesome documentation websites ✍️💯.
 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.
-- [awesome-software-architecture](https://github.com/yasir2000/awesome-software-architecture) - A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
 - [awesome_roadmaps](https://github.com/aboelkassem/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [awesome](https://github.com/amorist/awesome) - Manage my GitHub star.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.